 According to the Court, the transitory nature of this law, valid solely for the times it was passed, is proven also by numerous subsequent laws taking over provisions thereof.
 Thus, the Law on the rights of persons belonging to national minorities and on the legal status of their organisations, the Law on the special legal status of Găgăuzia [an autonomous region of Moldova – translator’s note] and the Law on the basic provisions of the special legal status of the region of the left bench of Nistru river, the Law on advertisement, the Law on state registration of legal entities and of individual enterprisers, the Law on regulating by authorisation the work of enterprises and the Law on the freedom of conscience, thought and religion develop or even radically change the provisions of the Law on the use of languages on the territory of the Moldovan Soviet Socialist Republic.
 [On the other hand,] the civil and criminal procedural laws come out with an approach differing from that of the Law on the use of languages spoken on the territory of the Moldovan Soviet Socialist Republic as what regards the language the requests are submitted in and the language that the judicial procedures take place in the Republic of Moldova.

 All these considerations made the Court determine the obsolete and useless nature of the Law on the use of languages spoken on the territory of the Moldovan Soviet Socialist Republic.
-On the one hand, it is not its provisions that produces effects, but the provisions of subsequent special laws.
+On the one hand, it is not its provisions that produce effects, but the provisions of subsequent special laws.
 On the other hand, the community of the Republic of Moldova lives in another state, a new, democratic, independent, rule of law based state, where the then momentary raison d’être of the Law on the use of spoken languages makes no sense anymore.

 Next, the Court had to examine the applicability of Article 13 of the Constitution.